Great Oaks Legacy Charter School in Newark, NJ is seeking a Dean or Assistant Dean to join our team as a member of our campus-based leadership team.

 Great Oaks Legacy is seeking an experienced, like-minded urban educator to join our leadership team.
 The Assistant Dean is responsible for shaping and sustaining a school culture of discipline and warmth while ensuring that the students internalize the school's values and goals for academic excellence.

-The Assistant Dean is responsible for:
+The Dean/Assistant Dean is responsible for:

 Staff Resource.
-The Assistant Dean serves as a resource to teachers and fellows on issues of school culture, classroom management, discipline, and relationships with students; and coaches teachers, tutors and staff in holding all students to high and consistent behavioral expectations.
+The Dean/Assistant Dean serves as a resource to teachers and fellows on issues of school culture, classroom management, discipline, and relationships with students; and coaches teachers, tutors and staff in holding all students to high and consistent behavioral expectations.

 Qualifications and Skills

-The Dean or Assistant Dean must:
+The Dean/Assistant Dean must:

 - Be relentlessly committed to preparing every student for college